 For Paleo, replace the powdered sweetener with honey and omit the butter.
 The filling will be slightly softer.
-If too soft, add up to 2 Tbsp. coconut flour.
+If too soft, add up to 2 tablespoon coconut flour.

 Be sure to use high-quality chocolate chips, as they will define the taste.

 For the powdered sweetener, I recommend using powdered allulose or a powdered monk fruit/allulose blend.
-Erythritol-based sweeteners may result in a semi-grainy filling.
+Erythritol-based sweeteners will work but may result in a slightly grainy filling.
 Also, if using pure allulose, it's only 70% as other sweeteners so you may need to add an additional tablespoon or two.

 If you prefer to use cocoa powder instead of chocolate chips, use chocolate coating #2 from my chocolate macadamia cups recipe in place of the chocolate coating above.

 As a special gift to my readers, I've teamed up with BESTI to give you guys 10% off!!
 Simply use the code "CRAVEABLE" at checkout.